Don R. Berlin

 Donovan Reese Berlin (June 13, 1898 – May 17, 1982) was an American military aircraft designer and aircraft industry executive.
-Among the many designs with which he is associated are the Curtiss P-36 Hawk, Curtiss P-40 Warhawk and Fisher P-75 Eagle.
+Among the many designs with which he is associated are the Curtiss P-36 Hawk and P-40 Warhawk and the Fisher P-75 Eagle.
 His name is "synonymous with the development of military aviation".
-He designed aircraft that were safe, rugged and "a pilot's joy."

 Early years

 Berlin was born in Romona, Indiana and in his formative years, lived in Brook, Indiana.
 He attended Purdue University, graduating in 1921 with a bachelor's degree in mechanical engineering.